 There are plenty of ways to get involved with the Chuckanut Center!
 We are working to grow our community of backyard gardeners, educators, urban homesteaders, preservers, musicians and skill builders and there’s so much to share and do!
-Take a look at some possibilities and get in touch if one of these sound right to you.
+Take a look at some possibilities and fill out the form at the end of the page if something sounds interesting to you.

 During the growing season our garden volunteers meet every Thursdays from 4-7pm to do general garden tasks like weeding, mulching, pruning, perennial clean up, planting garden beds, dividing and potting plants and other similar chores.
 On the first Saturday of the month from June-October we’ll feed you during our monthly “Weed and Feed” parties when we take on larger jobs.
 The Weed and Feed parties are 9-noon.

 During the ‘off season’ volunteers might help with general garden maintenance, mulching, winterizing or specific projects.

 We have an orchard with a variety of apples, pears and assorted stone fruits of varied age.
 The trees need some annual pruning, summer watering and critter damage control.
 There are opportunities to work on special orchard projects.
 We need someone to manage the care of our lovely orchard and work to get our trees producing to their fullest, for we do love our apple cider.